ktaylor63/southeast/site/content/faq/red-wolf-recovery-program-review.md

 ## Why did the U.S. Fish and Wildlife Service (Service) conduct a review for the Red Wolf Recovery Program?

 The Service recognized a need to gather additional science and research to better guide recovery of the endangered red wolf under the Endangered Species Act (ESA).
 To that end, the Service initiated a two-year, two-step review of the red wolf recovery program including the non-essential, experimental population in northeastern North Carolina.
 The review began in 2014 with a peer-reviewed program assessment by the Wildlife Management Institute.
 It was later expanded in June 2015 to include recovery efforts beyond the program’s wild population in North Carolina to help the Service identify actions necessary to guide red wolf recovery on the landscape.
-A recovery team was established last fall to examine feasibility of recovery, population viability, the historic range, and human dimensions.
+A recovery team was established last fall to examine feasibility of recovery, population viability, the historical range, and human dimensions.
 Its work led to a report with options for the Service to consider.

 ## What issues did the Service consider in the review of the Red Wolf Recovery Program?